momosea/Landsat-Level-1-MTL-C2toC1/README.md

 - **An executable file for more convenient use bundled by package **[**PyInstaller**](https://www.pyinstaller.org/)**;**
 - **Sample files in inputs folder and outputs folders.**

+Note: There is no GROUP of PRODUCT_PARAMETERS in the sample MTL files, so **"Can't find PRODUCT_PARAMETERS"** will be printed.
+This error has no effect on the generation result.